getmyisland/scp-observer-modding/TROUBLESHOOT.md

 # Troubleshooting

-If your problem isn't solved by applying some of the solutions below, you can contact me via Email, Discord or by making a new discussion on Steam.
-I will try my best to help you.
+If your problem is not solved by applying one of the solutions listed below, you can contact me.
+I will do my best to help you.

 E-Mail - `getmyisland@gmail.com`<br>
 Discord - `getmyisland`

+TODO fix this mess

 ## Steam not found at path: ...